KT-Emmani/SQL-PROJECT---UAE-USED-CARS-ANALYSIS/README.md

 ## Data Preparation

 ### Tools Used
-- SQL for cleaning, manipulation, and extracting of data
+- SQL for cleaning, manipulation, and extracting of data.
-- Power Bi for visualization
+- Power Bi for visualization.

 ### Cleaning
 In the initial data preparation phase, I performed the following tasks: